How to Plan a Trip to Rakahanga

 5. Listen to the Singing in Church

-Like on all of the Cook Islands’ inhabited islands, the church services are amazing to experience on a Sunday morning with singing that is sure to move you.
-In the village of Nivano, there is a CICC Church and Catholic Church with services on a Sunday and the Seventh Day Adventist Church with a service on a Saturday.
+Like on all of the Cook Islands’ inhabited islands, the church services are amazing to experience on a Sunday morning, with singing that is sure to move you.
+In the village of Nivano, there is a CICC Church, a Catholic Church, and a Seventh-day Adventist Church, with services held on Sundays and Saturdays.

 6. See Coconut Crabs